Chemistry, Minor

 Department of Chemistry and Biochemistry

-This minor is no longer offered at the Yuma Campus.
-See the Campus Availability tab below for alternate plan campus options.
+This minor is no longer offered at the Yuma Campus; it is offered in-person at the Flagstaff Campus.

 This minor is a natural companion to careers in biology, physics, geology, environmental studies, genetics, science education, etc. A science minor is an excellent credential in the eyes of future employers and enhances opportunities for students interested in medical or other professional schools.